Proverbs 21

 God's justice overturns evil so that the wicked bear the consequences of their own wrongdoing.

-18 The wicked is a ransom for the righteous, the treacherous for the upright.
+18 The wicked become a ransom for the righteous, and the faithless for the upright.

 It is better to live in a desert than with a quarrelsome and nagging wife.
 The wise store up choice food and oil, while fools gulp theirs down.
 Pursuing righteousness and love leads to life, prosperity, and honor.
 The wise can conquer the city of the mighty and pull down the stronghold in which they trust.
 Guarding the mouth and tongue keeps a person from calamity.
 The proud and arrogant person is called Mocker.
 The sluggard's craving becomes deadly because his hands refuse to work, while the righteous give without sparing.
 The sacrifice of the wicked is detestable, especially when brought with evil intent.
 A false witness will perish, but a careful listener will testify successfully.
 The wicked put up a bold front, but the upright give thought to their ways.